- Cancer Information

 Under Australian law, cancer is considered a disability.
-If you cannot perform your usual work duties, the Commonwealth Disability Discrimination Act 1992 requires your employer to make changes to the workplace so you can keep working.
+If you cannot perform your usual work duties, federal and state/territory disability and non-discrimination laws require your employer to make changes to the workplace so you can keep working.
 These changes are known as reasonable adjustments.

-An employer can refuse your request to make changes only if the changes would cause unjustifiable hardship to their business or, in some cases, on reasonable business grounds.
+An employer must allow you to work flexibly (within reasonable guidelines) and approve the changes within 21 days of any request.
+The only reason an employer can refuse your request is if it would cause unjustifiable hardship to their business or, in some cases, on reasonable business grounds.
+They may be able to refuse changes if you cannot perform the essential parts of your role.
 Learn more about your workplace rights.

-Changes could be to your duties, workspace or hours, and they could be temporary or long term.
+Changes could be to your duties, workspace or hours.
+Changes could be temporary or long term.
 You and your employer can discuss ideas for possible changes.
 Your health care team may also have useful suggestions.

-- extra breaks because of pain or fatigue, or to attend medical appointments
+- extra breaks because of pain, fatigue, or to attend appointments

 - temporary duties as agreed, reduced hours, flexitime, working from home, part-time work or a gradual return to work

 - changes to the workspace such as a more suitable chair, height-adjustable desk or counter, or ergonomic work tools

 - providing new technology, such as voice-activated software, telephone headsets, a hearing loop or screen-reading software

 - setting you up to use the National Relay Service on your computer, tablet, mobile phone or telephone typewriter (TTY).
 This service helps people who have a hearing or speech impairment to make phone calls.
 For more information, call 1800 555 727.